X30G/Nessus-Basic-Network-Scan/README.md

 # 🔍 Nessus Vulnerability Scan on Metasploitable3

-This project demonstrates a **basic network vulnerability scan** using [Tenable Nessus](https://www.tenable.com/products/nessus) against a vulnerable virtual machine, **Metasploitable3**, as the target.
+This project demonstrates a **basic network vulnerability scan** using **Tenable Nessus 10.9.1** against a vulnerable virtual machine, **Metasploitable3**, as the target.
 It’s designed to showcase the ability to identify, assess, and report on potential security issues in a controlled lab environment.

 ## 🎯 Project Purpose